dcurths/beautifulSoupDemo/README.md

 # beautifulSoupDemo

 * just a demo
-* small craper for bestselling o'reilly books
+* small scraper for bestselling o'reilly books